prime31/Nez/FAQs/DeferredLighting.md

 Deferred Lighting
 ==========
 The Deferred Lighting system lets you use real lights in your scene.
 Included light types are point, directional, spot and area lights.

-MORE-INFO-ON-DEFERRED-LIGHTING-HERE
+ADD-GENERAL-BACKGROUND-INFO-ON-DEFERRED-LIGHTING-HERE

 Material Setup